fabricesemti80/TerraformBootCamp/simple-azure/vm/docs/README_vm.md

 ## Still not convinced?

-Ok, lets picture theis very real scenario: we need to create not 1x but 3x VM-s, for our dev, staging and production envs.
+Ok, lets picture this very real scenario:

+> we need to create not 1x but 3x VM-s, for our dev, staging and production envs.

 - each VM-s should be:
-  - in it's own resource group
+  - in it's own *resource group*
-  - in it's own vnet
+  - in it's own *vnet*
-  - in it's own subnet
+  - in it's own *subnet*
-  - with it's own nic
+  - with it's own *vnic* in the *subnet*
-  - with unique name
+  - with a *unique name* of course
-  - (don't worry about IP, we let you to use dhcp)
+  - (don't worry about IP, Azure uses dynamic IP by default...phew!!)
-  - and they are of different sizes
+  - and they are of different sizes (in a real world we would probably also use different SKU's - OS if you like - but let's not go crazy)
 - the rest of their config is similar

 So here we have two ways: